sachin01k/Gas-Utility-Service/README.md

 ## How to Use

 1. **Customer Side**:
-   - Visit the Gas Utility Customer Service website.
+   - Visit the Gas Utility Customer Service website through url "http://localhost:8080/" index page will be available.
    - Submit your service request by providing details and selecting the type of request.
    - Track the status of your request using the provided tracking feature.

 2. **Customer Support Representative Side**:
    - Log in to the Customer Support Representative dashboard.
+URL for dashboard will be "http://localhost:8080/admin/".
    - View all service requests and manage them accordingly.
    - Logout securely when done.